GeomProcess

 Parameters: coordAccessor An accessor for the mesh node coordinates (see mesh:nodeCoordAccessor()).

-inclusive When set to true, the returned list will contain the potential colinear nodes.
+inclusive When set to true, the returned list will contain the potential collinear nodes.
 In this case a home-made and not-so-fast algorithm is used.

 Returns: The returning list of CCW ordered node ids defining the convex hull.